muralimd07/Minesweeper/README.md

 1. The upper left corner contains the number of bombs left to find.
 2. The number will update as you mark and unmark squares.
 3. The upper right corner contains a time counter.
-The timer will max out at (16 minutes 39 seconds).

 ## Sample Images